sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 * Update the inbound rules for the Master Node::

-    We would have Fire listening on port 8085 and 8086 Update the inbound rules for the Master Node to allow ports 8085 and 8086
+    We would have Fire listening on ports 8085 and 8086 Update the inbound rules for the Master Node to allow ports 8085 and 8086

 * ssh into the Master EMR node as the ``hadoop`` user::

     ssh -i my.pem hadoop@ec2-xx-yyy-zz-aaa.compute-1.amazonaws.com

-* Download the fire tgz file from:
+* Download the fire tgz file by one of the following options:

   * https://www.sparkflows.io/download
        OR
   * https://www.sparkflows.io/archives
+       OR
   * wget https://s3.amazonaws.com/sparkflows-release/fire/rel-x.y.z/2/fire-x.y.z.tgz